stevleibelt/php_configuration_format_converter/README.md

 ## Usage

 Simple switch to the directory via console and typ `bin/net_bazzline_configuration_format_converter.php`.
 This will display the help screen.

-To start converting stuff, add source and destination behind the command `convert` like `bin/net_bazzline_configuration_format_converter.php convert my/source/file.yaml my/destination/file.php`.
+To start converting, add source and destination behind the command `convert`.

+`bin/net_bazzline_configuration_format_converter.php convert my/source/file.yaml my/destination/file.php`

 The tool decides on the given file extension how he has to handle the conversation.
 File extensions can be uppercase, lowercase, whatevercase.

 ## Supported formats